-In preparation for securing post-graduate work or continued education, you are required to develop, build and hone a career development (a.k.a., exit) website over the course of the two-year MFA.
-It will be a public site and reviewed periodically by Dance faculty.
+In preparation for securing post-graduate work or continued education, students are required to develop, build and hone a career development (a.k.a., exit) website over the course of the two-year MFA.
+It will be reviewed periodically by the Dance faculty.

-The goal for having this website is to assist students to market themselves in a professional and articulate format for academic and/or professional jobs.
-Components of the website are created within various MFA required courses.
-See Career Website Timeline for details.
+The goal for having this website is to assist students in marketing themselves for academic and/or professional jobs.
+Components of the website are created as required assignments within various MFA core courses.
+See Digital Portfolio Timeline for details. (following page)

-Note: The Career Website is different from the Thesis requirements.
+Note: The Digital Portfolio is different from the Thesis requirements.